Corporate finance: Sources of capital

 Corporations, as outlined, may rely on borrowed funds (debt capital or credit) as sources of investment to sustain ongoing business operations or to fund future growth.
 Debt comes in several forms, such as through bank loans, notes payable, or bonds issued to the public.
 Bonds require the corporation to make regular interest payments (interest expenses) on the borrowed capital until the debt reaches its maturity date, therein the firm must pay back the obligation in full.
 (An exception is zero-coupon bonds - or "zeros").
 Debt payments can also be made in the form of a sinking fund provision, whereby the corporation pays annual installments of the borrowed debt above regular interest charges.
 Corporations that issue callable bonds are entitled to pay back the obligation in full whenever the company feels it is in their best interest to pay off the debt payments.
 If interest expenses cannot be made by the corporation through cash payments, the firm may also use collateral assets as a form of repaying their debt obligations (or through the process of liquidation).

 Especially re debt funded corporations, see Bankruptcy and Financial distress.

 Under some treatments (especially for valuation) leases are regarded as debt: the payments are set; they are tax deductible; failing to make them results in the loss of the asset.

 Corporations can alternatively sell shares of the company to investors to raise capital.
-Investors, or shareholders, expect that there will be an upward trend in value of the company (shares appreciate in value) over time to make their investment a profitable purchase.
+Investors, or shareholders, expect that there will be an upward trend in the value of the company (shares appreciate in value) over time, making their investment a profitable purchase.
 As outlined: